routingblog/arbitration/content/docs/problems.md

 - The ban on class actions in particular makes it unlikely that many claims of corporate wrongdoing—particularly those that involve small sums for each in large groups of individuals—will ever be heard.
 As Justice Breyer opined, “Only a lunatic or a fanatic sues for $30.” [^8]

+- A commercial entity can cloister itself away from significant financial liability, as well as any correlative damages award meant to deter unsavory behavior [^11]

 [^1]: Sternlight, J. R. (2005).
 Creeping Mandatory Arbitration: Is It Just?
 Scholarly Works, 57(280), 1631–1676. pp 1631

 [^2]: Cain, R. M. (1988).
 Commercial Disputes and Compulsory Arbitration.
 The Business Lawyer, pp 65